CamDavidsonPilon/lifelines/docs/examples.rst

 More examples and recipes
 ==================================

-This section goes through some examples.
+This section goes through some examples and recipes to help you use *lifelines*.

 Getting survival-table data into *lifelines* format
 #####################################################

-*lifelines* estimation classes like arrays that represent one individual for each element.
-If you instead have data in a *survival table*, there exists a utility method to get it into lifelines format.
+*lifelines* classes are designed for lists or arrays that represent one individual per element.
+If you instead have data in a *survival table* format, there exists a utility method to get it into *lifelines* format.

 **Example:** Suppose you have a csv file with data that looks like this:

 =========================   ==================    ============
-time (months, days, ...)      observed deaths        missing
+time (months, days, ...)      observed deaths       censored
 =========================   ==================    ============
 0                               7                    0
 1                               1                    1